 Garmillas Empire military officer, an attache to Earth.
 In response to a command from Varel, he investigates the Yamato crew.
 He excels in physical ability and is a first-class pilot.
 Usually taciturn, on the occasion when he does open his mouth, he is acerbic and does not mince words.

-Klaus Kiman has a name that should immediately spark the memory of veteran Yamato fans; “Kiman” was the original name for Alphon in Be Forever Yamato, changed only shortly before the movie was finished in 1980.
+Klaus Keyman has a name that should immediately spark the memory of veteran Yamato fans; “Keyman” was the original name for Alphon in Be Forever Yamato, changed only shortly before the movie was finished in 1980.
 It’s always nice to be reminded that the people making these things know the “deep cuts” of Yamato history.

 See our complete (so far) Yamato 2202 character guide here.